 Get work experience

-Internships and part-time jobs - especially those that match your career preferences - offer countless benefits.
-According to Isabel, work experience allows you to demonstrate the abilities, attitudes and motivation that recruiters look for, while providing them with quantitative and qualitative evidence of your skills.
-What’s more, it also spawns superb networking opportunities.
+Instead of sitting around during the summer holidays, you could choose to make the most of your valuable time off by organising some work experience.
+Sue champions how internships and part-time jobs, especially those matching your career preferences, offer countless benefits.
+They allow you to demonstrate the abilities, skills and motivation that recruiters look for, while providing them with quantitative and qualitative evidence of your attributes.

 Pursue your hobbies

-'It's possible to combine your interests and hobbies with job hunting,' claims Kirsti.
-'Find out about potential opportunities.
-Remember that genuine interest in the industry or activity is valued by employers, as it demonstrates existing understanding of the product, market and audience.'
+It's also possible to combine your interests and hobbies with job hunting, claims Kirsti.
+'Remember that genuine interest in the industry or activity is valued by employers, as it demonstrates existing understanding of the product, market and audience.'